CavernCrawlers/CavernCrawlers.github.io/Rogue-Spellcaster.md

 Spellcasters also frequently inscribe runes that they know into their spellcasting focus so that they are immediately on-hand when casting spells.

 ### Spellcasting
 You can harness the power of magic.
 A hybrid-spellcaster begins their career knowing two cantrips.
-You may not cast a spell of a Rank higher than shown in the table below.
+You may not cast a spell of a Tier higher than shown in the table below.

 ### Sense Magic
 Being sensitive to the world of magic, you may determine if a person, place or thing is magical with a **Skilled** **Intelligence** check.
 Doing so requires concentration and a full minute; so you cannot tell if something is magical simply by being in its presence and people tend to notice when a mage is staring at them.
-You can also attempt to decipher magical writing in the same way.

-### Sense Magic
-Being sensitive to the world of magic, you may determine if a person, place or thing is magical with a **Skilled** **Intelligence** check.
-Doing so requires concentration and a few minutes; so you cannot tell if something is magical simply by being in its presence and people tend to notice when a mage is staring at them.
 You can also attempt to decipher magical writing in the same way.

 ### True Name
 As a magic-user possessing supernatural power, you have a **True Name**.
 Those who know your True Name can use it against you.
 By calling out your True Name, a creature gains **Advantage** on all actions taken against you, including attacks and you have **Disadvantage** on your **Invocation** checks to cast spells against them.